fedoco/itc-reporter/README.md

   -u USERID, --userid USERID
                         Apple ID for use with iTunes Connect -t ACCESS_TOKEN_KEYCHAIN_ITEM, --access-token-keychain-item ACCESS_TOKEN_KEYCHAIN_ITEM
-                        name of the macOS Keychain item that holds the access token
-  -T ACCESS_TOKEN, --access-token ACCESS_TOKEN
+                        name of the macOS Keychain item that holds the iTunes Connect access token (more secure alternative to -T) -T ACCESS_TOKEN, --access-token ACCESS_TOKEN
-                        Access token (can be generated in iTunes Connect - Sales & Trends - Reports - About Reports) -p PASSWORD_KEYCHAIN_ITEM, --password-keychain-item PASSWORD_KEYCHAIN_ITEM
+                        iTunes Connect access token (can be generated in iTunes Connect -> Sales & Trends -> Reports -> About Reports)
-                        DEPRECATED: name of the macOS Keychain item that holds the Apple ID password (cannot be used together with -P)
-  -P PASSWORD, --password PASSWORD
-                        DEPRECATED: Apple ID password (cannot be used together with -p)

 commands:
   Specify the task you want to be carried out (use -h after a command's name